 The key question is how CMS will incorporate the MBI into the MSP program.
 While use of the HICN won’t be entirely abandoned and the last five digits of an SSN will remain a critical number in MSP compliance, insurers will need to plan for the MBI.
 For the last seven years, insurers have invested millions of dollars in modifying claim systems to comply with mandatory MSP reporting requirements.
 Details on the MBI will be announced.
 In the meantime, here are some questions to consider: What form will the MBI take, and how will it replace the HICN?
 What changes, if any, will CMS incorporate into the MSP program?

 Most important, when the dust settles, will CMS provide insurers with enough time to make any data collection modifications necessary to comply with MBI collection?
 Based on the timeline, new Medicare cards with MBIs will be reissued in less than two years.
 All parties need to know what changes will be made, and when, so that they may adequately collect data and report accurately.
 When an insurer uses a claimant’s full or partial SSN to perform an electronic query, Medicare returns an HICN.
 Will future queries return an MBI?
 And how will Medicare contractors incorporate this change into their program?

-ISO Claims Partners is closely monitoring this issue, with a particular focus on how it may possibly affect insurers.
+We are closely monitoring this issue, with a particular focus on how it may possibly affect insurers.
 We’ll issue updates as Medicare provides future guidance and outlines more specific information and timelines.